coq/opam/README.md

 # OPAM archive for Coq

 All OPAM repositories for Coq packages live here.
-Packages are organized in the following repositories.
+Packages are organized in the following "suites".

 ## released